 She has lived in Colorado for twenty-seven years, enjoying the beauty and power of the Rocky Mountains and the majestic and endangered prairie ecosystems, which are home to the prairie dog and many other threatened species for which she works to ensure is conserved for generations to come.
 She loves tending her rose and vegetable gardens, bicycling, playing with her feline companions and enjoying deep conversations with her husband of twenty-six years.

-David Hauser is Director of Strategic Initiatives of Regenerative Rising, with a focus on helping to implement programs and projects that support the organization’s regenerative vision and short- and long-term plans.
+David Hauser is Director of Strategic Business Development of Regenerative Rising, with a focus on helping to implement programs and projects that support the organization’s regenerative vision and short- and long-term plans.
 Past careers in environmental engineering, business development and entrepreneurship have combined with a resurgent sense of responsibility to help humanity foster an equitable working relationship with our home planet.
 David is a father to two, husband to one, friend to many and loves to bike, ski, play and see music, read and philosophize.

-Tay Lotte is the Events and Communications Coordinator of Regenerative Rising.
+Tay Lotte is the Events and Communications Manager of Regenerative Rising.
 She brings a unique combination of creative leadership and operations management into our work.
 After building a video marketing company in the tourism industry she was introduced to the power of regenerative impact through her previous work with Pachamama Alliance & The Achuar Indigenous Nation in the Ecuadorian Amazon.
 She is passionate about using her skills in content strategy, digital brand management and video marketing to strengthen the inspiring signal of regeneration within the distressing noise of climate change narratives.
 Her work with At The Epicenter ignites her purpose in designing a brighter future for all living beings on our planet.

 BOARD OF DIRECTORS